AutoResearch/autora/README.md

 - Using `chocolatey` in place of `homebrew`,
 - Using the GitHub Desktop application in place of the GitHub CLI.

-If you successfully set up AER on Windows, please update this readme.
+If you successfully set up AutoRA on Windows, please update this readme.

 ## Development Practices